vsevex/whixples/README.md

 # whixples
-Behold the quirky wonders of "Whixp".
+Behold the quirky wonders of `Whixp`.